PRAYERS

 The bible tells us that no one speaking in the Holy Ghost can call Jesus accursed nor can anyone call Jesus Lord without the Holy Ghost.
 In other words, we cannot confess Jesus as Savior unless the Holy Ghost is in us (1 Corinth.
 12:3).
 Paul also tells us not to ‘quench the Spirit’ (1Thess.
 5:19).
 Here, the Greek word for quench is abennumi (G4570) which means to quench, put out or extinguish.
 In short, it’s not just the simple fact that the Holy Ghost is in us, but we must make the decision to allow God’s love ot operate through us as well.

 When the apostles and disciples were baptized with the Holy Ghost in the upper room, what happened.
 What sounded like a rushing wind was heard, what appeared to like flames of fire rested on (and in) each of the 120 who were present and they were filled with the Holy Ghost.
 They began to speak with other tongues.
 Tongues is the Greek word glossa (G1100) which basically means acquiring a language one did not learn naturally.
-They also spilled out into the streets and the crowd observing them said they acted like ‘men on new (drunk).
+They also spilled out into the streets and the crowd observing them said they acted like ‘men on new wine (drunk).
 AND no matter what language men spoke, they all understand what these Hebrew men were saying!
 Peter reminded them that these 120 were fulfilling the prophecy of Joel (Joel 2:228-29, Acts 2:`1-16,).

 In Ezekiel 37:1- 14, Ezekiel speaks about the dry bones of Israel.
 Children who had become complacent in knowing “The Law”, they had forgotten who God truly is.
 Their ‘religion’ had become nothing more than dried out actions which desperately need a ‘shot in the arm, kick in the butt or whatever.
 Father showed Ezekiel how to bring this pile of dried bones back to life.
 A process, yes, but even after these bodies were reformed, even though they stood up and could communicate, they complained.
 Though hey move around, they were no yet truly alive.
 Father says that He’ll give us what was still lacking – His Spirit (the Holy Ghost.
 The Holy Ghost comes from God (John 14:26).